 ENDF Soldiers Flee into Eritrea — Caught on CameraHidmona TV

-Eritrean political commentator and writer Awel Said released striking footage from the northern border showing hundreds of Ethiopian National Defence Force (ENDF) soldiers fleeing into Eritrea.
+Eritrean political commentator and writer Awel Said released striking footage from the northern border showing hundreds of Ethiopian National Defence Force (ENDF) soldiers fleeing into Eritrea during the 2022 conflict with the Tigray Defense Forces (TDF).
 Awel, who can be seen in the video himself, said the troops had appealed for Eritrean assistance after being surrounded by Tigray Defense Forces (TDF).
 A temporary wooden bridge was hastily built to bring them safely across the border.

-The scenes emerged just days after reports that Fano units had seized Gashena, a strategic town in North Wollo whose capture sent tremors through Ethiopia’s already fractured military establishment.
+Today, those same structural weaknesses are again visible.
+Days ago the Fano units had seized Gashena, a strategic town in North Wollo whose capture sent tremors through Ethiopia’s military establishment.
 Gashena lies at the crossroads linking Woldiya, Debretabor, and Lalibela — key supply routes for federal troops.
 Its fall highlighted not only a tactical loss but also a deeper unraveling of the federal army’s control in the highlands.

 Officials in Addis Ababa continue to downplay the scale of the losses, but growing video evidence tells another story: abandoned positions, fractured command structures, and an army stretched thin by wars of its own government’s making.